Cai-Fangxu/RotationBennaLab/README.md

-# RotationMarcusLab
+# RotationBennaLab
-Rotation project at Marcus Lab.
+Rotation project at Benna Lab.
 Storage and retrieval of memories in a hierarchical modualar network.